squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 	}

-	/**Youtube will detect if requests are coming form the worng ip (ie, if only video requests are redirected, so, we must redirect all requests to youtube.
+	/**Youtube will detect if requests are coming form the wrong ip (ie, if only video requests are redirected, so, we must redirect all requests to youtube.
 	As such, we must capture all requests t youtube.
 Most are unimportant, so we can pass them straight through **/ if(!preg_match("@.*youtube.*videoplayback.*@",$url)){
 		fpassthru($urlptr);